SuleimanFarah/sunpy/SOCIS-2019-Swapnil-Sharma.md

 	- Classification of different states of GRS1905+105 X-Ray Binaries using Recurrent Neural Network (RNN)
 	- Feature extraction from Images using Autoencoders and its applications in Astronomy

-It is under development but I look forward to its release before graduation.
+It is under development but I look forward to its official release before graduation.

 [Github repository](https://github.com/mirapy-org/MiraPy)